Feature Identification via the Empirical NTK: Methods

+The main idea that we pursue in this paper is to check if across several models and datasets, top eigendirections of the eNTK \eqref{entk} align with independently-specified features across test set points.
+Concrete examples of such features will be presented section-by-section below.
+One example is whether a language model context window contains a certain grammatical part of speech.

-To compute if a length-$N$ eNTK eigenvector for $N$ the dataset size aligns with a ground-truth feature, we can take the absolute value of its cosine similarity with a length-$N$ ``feature vector" whose entries consist of that feature's activation on each data point.
-This gives a scalar for each (eigenvector, feature) pair.
-To visualize how the eigenvectors across a NTK feature subspace align with a selection of features, we will render heatmaps that show this correlation across all pairs.
+To compute if a length $N$ eNTK eigenvector for $N$ the dataset size aligns with a ground-truth feature, we can take the absolute value of its cosine similarity with a length-$N$ ``feature vector" whose entries consist of that feature's activation on each data point.
+This gives a scalar score for each (eigenvector, feature) pair.
+To compute if a size $k$ subspace of eNTK eigendirections aligns with a size $k$ ground-truth feature subspace, we can take the Frobenius norm between the spaces.